lcls-mlcv/lcls-mlcv.github.io/INSTALL.md

    > ```
    > brew install imagemagick
    > ```
+   >
+   > It's normal to see `ImageMagick` related or potentially other warnings when running `bundle exec jekyll serve`.
+These are generally harmless and can be ignored, as long as it doesn't exit and in the end you see something like "Server address: ".

    > ##### TIP
    >
    > If you modify the overall configuration in `_config.yml`, you need to run `bundle exec jekyll serve` to see the changes you've made.
 Other changes can be viewed immediately after saving the file.

+   > ##### TIP
+   >
+   > If you have successfully tested the website locally before, and now you are seeing `Gem::GemNotFoundException`, it might be because you opened a new terminal window and you need to source the `~/.zshrc` file again.